bogdan-veliscu/django-book/memory-bank/active-context.md

    - Reduced worker count from 4 to 2 by default
    - Added timeout settings to prevent long-running requests
    - Modified entrypoint.sh to use the new worker count

+2. **Middleware Fix**:
+   - Fixed the GlobalCacheMiddleware to properly handle async context
+   - Separated sync and async code paths with proper error handling
+   - Fixed the SynchronousOnlyOperation error that was preventing article creation
+   - Added more robust error handling for authentication checks

 ## Next Steps
 1. Optimize the ArticleViewSet to reduce database queries and add pagination